bxparks/rpn83p/USER_GUIDE.md

       British or Canadian imperial units
     - it'd be nice to support both types, if we can make the menu labels self-documenting and distinctive
-- `BASE` > `BIN`
-    - Allow more than 12 binary digits to be entered if `WSIZ` is greater than 8
-    - The most reasonable solution seems to be to scroll off the left digits to the left as more digits are entered.
-This solution requires a significant redesign of the current input buffer code, because currently, the internal characters in the input buffer is exactly what is displayed on the screen.
-      We would need to decouple that.
 - `TVM` (time value of money)
     - Improve TVM Solver for `I%YR`.
     - The initial guesses could be better.